 That all changed when Céline Dion came to town in 2003.
 Her 5-year engagement at Caesars Palace shattered box office records and made it safe for big-name headliners to call Vegas their home.
 In the last decade we have seen marquee-topping extended runs from Elton John, Cher, Bette Midler, Prince, Garth Brooks, Tim McGraw & Faith Hill, Shania Twain, Rod Stewart, and more.

 Tickets are expensive, with the best seats going for upward of $300, and the concerts are not performed every week, so if you want to see one you have to plan your vacation around their schedule rather than yours.
 But many of the shows are exclusive engagements, meaning if you want to see the stars, you have to come to Vegas.

 Céline Dion is deep into her second headlining run at Caesars Palace, 3570 Las Vegas Blvd.
-S. (tel 877/423-5463; www.celinedion.com; show times vary; tickets $55–$250).
-Backed by a 31-piece orchestra, this is a more dignified affair than her dance-heavy 2003–2008 show, which showcases her voice in a way that proves she is probably one of the most naturally gifted singers in the world.
+S. (www.celinedion.com; [tel] 877/423-5463; show times vary; tickets $55–$250).
+Backed by a 31-piece orchestra, this is a more dignified affair than her dance-heavy 2003–2008 show.
+It showcases her voice in a way that proves she is probably one of the most naturally gifted singers in the world.
 On signature ballads like “Because You Loved Me” and the inevitable “My Heart Will Go On,” it’s easy to understand how she can sell out a 4,000-seat theater on a regular basis.
-We would’ve liked to hear more of her hits rather than her covers of other’s music that take up big chunks of the show, and we longed for more up-tempo moments, but fans will likely be rapt.
+We would’ve liked to have heard more of her hits rather than her covers of other’s music that take up big chunks of the show, and we longed for more up-tempo moments, but fans will likely be rapt.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.